ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options
 {: #response-options}

- - **NexGen Firewalls** -Customers have the option to get a variety response alerts and alarms based upon a variety of detection items and other firewall criteria
+ - **NexGen Firewalls** -Customers have the option to get a variety response alerts and alarms based upon a variety of detection items and other firewall criteria.
  - **Cloud Internet Services** - Customers have the options of getting and selecting different notifications based upon security events.
  - **Security and Compliance Center** - Customers can choose a variety of alert notifications based upon several criteria.
 See the type of alerts in the solutioning guidance below.